2007 Turkish presidential election

 The first attempt consisted of the first rounds on 27 April and its repeat on 6 May after Turkey's constitutional court annulled the first round on 27 April.
 The constitutional court decided that a quorum of two-thirds was necessary, which was impossible without opposition support.
 Both first rounds were almost entirely boycotted by opposition MPs to disable the voting to start.
-Therefore, the ruling Justice and Development Party (AKP) was unsuccessful in electing its candidate, foreign minister Abdullah Gül.
+Therefore, the ruling Justice and Development Party (AK Party) was unsuccessful in electing its candidate, foreign minister Abdullah Gül.
 AKP then called a snap election which was held on 22 July 2007.
 The general elections saw it returned to government with a larger proportion of the vote.
 Subsequently, Gül was renominated and was finally elected in the third round of the second attempt of presidential election.
 The first round of this voting was on 20 August, while a second was on 24 August and a third was on 28 August.
 There was a quorum this time, since some opposition parties, most importantly the Nationalist Movement Party (MHP), did not boycott the election.

 Procedure

 The presidential vote is held among MPs in parliament by secret ballot.
 A candidate requires a two-thirds majority (367 votes) to be elected in the first two rounds.
 If there is no clear winner before the third round, the winning threshold is dropped to a simple majority (276 votes).
 If there is still no winner, the two candidates with the most votes from the third round progress to a runoff election, where the simple majority rule still applies.
 In the event of no clear winner among the two, the Constitution states that a snap general election must be called to overcome the parliamentary deadlock.
-In addition, the main opposition party, CHP argued that a quorum of two-thirds was necessary while the ruling party, AKP claimed that it was not necessary.
+In addition, the main opposition party, CHP argued that a quorum of two-thirds was necessary while the ruling party, AK Party claimed that it was not necessary.
 Later, the constitutional court ruled that a quorum of two-thirds was necessary.